linkerd/website/linkerd.io/content/blog/2023/0515-real-world-gitops.md

 What can initially seem strange about Flagger is that you don't explicitly supply a resource that says "please do a progressive rollout now".
-Instead, you just edit a Deployment to change the version of the image, and Flagger takes it from there: it notices the image change and _automatically_ tweaks things in the cluster to set up a progressive rollout.
+Instead, you just edit a Deployment, and Flagger takes it from there: it notices any change to objects under its management and _automatically_ tweaks things in the cluster to set up a progressive rollout.

 This means that Flagger needs a a way to control the amount of traffic that goes to the new version.
 It doesn't do this directly: instead, it needs to